3D Guided Implant Surgery

 Safe.
 Precise.
 Predictable.

-In the specific field of dental implantology, 3D Guided Surgery means that the insertion of the dental implant is fully three-dimensionally guided during the surgical procedure.
+In the specific field of dental implantology, 3D Guided Surgery (Computer Guided Surgery) means that the insertion of the dental implant is fully three-dimensionally guided during the surgical procedure.

 How is 3D Guided Surgery done?